ojitoss/Autag/README.md

 ____

 ## important:
-  - By default a folder called ```.autag``` will be created where the configuration file is and when you use some commands other files will be created, do not delete them or autag will not work
+- In the folder `` `node_modules / autag``` there will be the folder` `` .autag``` where the configuration file is and when you use some commands other files will be created, do not delete them or autag will not work
   - In the 'local and render' commands you must have express and the template engine installed
 ___

 <details><summary id="upgrades-and-changelog">upgrades and changelog</summary>

 ## upgrades:
-*version: 3.2.1*
+*version: 3.2.2*
-  * Minify options added
+  * Fixed an issue that made it impossible to use autag
+  * Fixed a small error with the documentation
 ____

 ## changelog:
+3.2.2
+  * Fixed an issue that made it impossible to use autag
+  * Fixed a small error with the documentation

 3.2.1
   * Minify options added